Dvirus89/nginx-experience-azure/guide/5ingress.md

 service/nginx-ingress created
 </pre>

+* Ignore this error: unable to recognize "STDIN": no matches for kind "GlobalConfiguration" in version "k8s.nginx.org/v1alpha1"

 2. Expose the Nginx Ingress Dashboard (copy and paste in the command line the bellow).
 <pre>
 cat << EOF | kubectl apply -f -